-Topic 05 Gloss ary Page 6 of 181 acquisition method The manner in which a capital asset is acquired.
+10000 ury segretaria acquisition method The manner in which a capital asset is acquired.
 Typical examples donations, purchases, leases, trade-ins, transfers, internal development, construction, etc. ACR Alternate contribution rate.
 A contribution rate determining the amount of contribution an employer must make with respect to a contracted or reemployed retiree filling a specified position.
 Annually, this rate is determined actuarially by the ASRS; it may not, however, be less than 2% of the subject amount. acquisition cost The cost of an asset, including the cost to ready the asset for its intended use.
 Acquisition cost for equipment, for example, means the net invoice price of the equipment, including the cost of any modifications, attachments, accessories, or auxiliary apparatus necessary to make it usable for the purpose for which it is acquired.
 Acquisition costs for software includes those development costs capitalized in accordance with generally accepted accounting principles (GAAP).
 Ancillary charges, such as taxes, duty, protective in-transit insurance, freight, and installation are to be included in the acquisition cost. action date The date the action being reported was issued or signed by the Federal Government or a binding agreement was reached. action type Description (and corresponding code) that provides information on any changes made to the Federal prime award.
 There are typically multiple actions for each award.
 (Note: This definition encompasses the data elements 'Type of Action' for financial assistance and 'Reason for Modification' for procurement) activate / activation To order / the act of ordering a guardsman or reservist into active status under the provisions of Title 10 or Title 32 of the United States Code or to mobilize a guardsman into active status under the provisions of ARS §§ 26-172 or 26-175.
 Under the authority of the Stafford Act and as part of the National Disaster Medical System, to deploy / the act of deploying civilian medical specialists for service during major medical emergencies and disasters.
-The term activation does not extend to days on which an employee is engaged in NDMS training duty. activity In HRIS, a code that links costs to program structures in AFIS.
-In dealing with travel the terms activity refers to all elements of conference registration fees, etc.
+The term activation does not extend to days on which an employee is engaged in NDMS training duty. activity In HRIS, a code that links costs to program structures in AFIS. - In dealing with travel, the term activity refers to all elements of travel relating to a single trip or single event.
+These elements include the cost of travel, lodging, meals, local transportation, conference registration fees, etc.